-The search function in Windows 8.1 is more powerful than ever.
-Here are a few handy tips & tricks for mastering the file explorer in Windows 8.1 so you can find your files more easily.
+The file search function in Windows 8.1 is more powerful than ever.
+Here are a few tips & tricks for mastering the 'Search Results' box in Windows 8.1 so you can find your files more easily.

 In this article we'll go over search techniques when hunting for pictures, music files or office documents stored on your Windows 8.1 computer by using the File Explorer (aka Windows Explorer; Microsoft renamed Windows Explorer to File Explorer with the launch of Windows 8).
 Please note that Windows 8.1 also supplies a separate dialog box to search for Windows 8.1 apps.